tinnlab/DeconBenchmark-docker/data/README.md

 Data used for testing new Docker images.

-The `Bone_Marrow.h5` file is written by `DeconBenchmark::.writeArgs` using data from `Bone_Marrow.rds` file and has the following structure:
+The `bone-marrow.h5` file is written by `DeconBenchmark::.writeArgs` using data from `bone-marrow.rds` file and has the following structure:

 ```
                  group                           name       otype  dclass         dim